 (CNN) — NASA scientists have joined the fight against COVID-19 by designing a new kind of ventilator.

-Engineers at NASA’s jet propulsion lab in Pasedena came up with the innovative design in just 37 days.
+Engineers at NASA’s jet propulsion lab in Pasadena came up with the innovative design in just 37 days.

-It was caused to free up traditional hospital ventilators which have been in short supply.
+It was created to free up traditional hospital ventilators which have been in short supply.

 NASA is now hoping for fast-track approval of the ventilator in the coming days so it can be used to help coronavirus patients.